searxng/searxng/docs/dev/makefile.rst

    To install system requirements follow :ref:`buildhosts`.

-All relevant build tasks are implemented in :origin:`manage.sh` and for CI or IDE integration a small ``Makefile`` wrapper is available.
+All relevant build tasks are implemented in :origin:`manage` and for CI or IDE integration a small ``Makefile`` wrapper is available.
 If you are not familiar with Makefiles, we recommend to read gnu-make_ introduction.